The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: Existence of the seed-to-solution map for general tame data sets

 \subsection{The linearized Einstein operator and its adjoint}

 \paragraph{Weighted Sobolev spaces.}

 We consider first the adjoint of the linearization $d\Gcal$ of the Einstein operator around a given seed data set $(g_1, h_1, \Hstar, \Mstar)$, and we solve a linearized version of our problem in which the unknowns are associated with the adjoint operator $d\Gcal_{(g_1, h_1)}^*$.
 These adjoint variables consist of a scalar field $u$ and a vector field $Z$ sought in (suitably weighted) Sobolev spaces.
 The system under consideration couples together second- and first-order elliptic equations.
+For the convenience of the reader, the most technical proofs in this section are postponed to Appendix~\ref{appendix-AAA}.

-Recall that a background manifold $\Mbf = (\Mbf,e,r)$ is fixed throughout and all of our statements assume that $\eps_\star$ is sufficiently small and fixed.
+Recall that a background manifold $\Mbf = (\Mbf,e,r)$ is fixed throughout and all of our statements assume that $\eps_*$ is sufficiently small and fixed.
 For any real $\theta>0$ we define the weighted Sobolev space $H^k_\theta(\Mbf)$ by completion from the set of all smooth and compactly supported functions $f: M \to \RR$ with finite weighted Sobolev norm \bel{equa-scale31} \|f\|^2_{H_\theta^k(\Mbf)} \coloneqq \sum_{\text{charts}} \sum_{|K| \leq k} \int | \del^K f|^2 r^{-3 + 2 |K| + 2 \theta} \, \chichart \, dV_e, \ee where $\chi_{\text{chart}}$ is a given partition of unity compatible with the partition \eqref{equa=chif}.
 The integration is performed over our (finite) covering of $\Mbf$ while $dV_e$ denotes the volume form of $(\Mbf,e)$.
 As already pointed out we use the same notation for tensor fields, by considering components in the prescribed coordinate charts of $(\Mbf,e,r)$.

 \paragraph{Linearization around a seed data set.}